ginguan/ginguan/README.md

 **I am a new grad of Master of Computer Science in August 2020, and have more than 5 years experience of Java, Python programming and more than 5 year experience developing full stack web applications.
 I have completed different projects and web applications within a group or individually.
-Also, I have experience of implementing different algorithm using different programming language.**
+Also, I have experience of implementing different algorithm using different programming language.
+I have learned how to work in Agile Jira environment to finish different backlog/sprint assigned.**

-**I’m currently learning Angular, TypeScript:surfer:**
+**I’m currently learning  TypeScript, AngularJS, Selenium :surfer:**

 ## Education ##
 **•	Honours Bachelor of Science - Engineering: Specialized in Computer Science -> September 2014 – June 2018**